CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-2.md

 Has errata: Add "Cannot be duplicated on a given attack."

+–=– Can only be used on agents whose listed prowess is 13 or greater, not whose prowess plus dice roll is 13 or greater.
+Presently, there are no agents with this listed prowess. –=–

 #### The One Ring

 Can be used multiple times in a turn if the corruption checks are successful.